-Nightingale sometimes took it upon herself to be the bearer of bad news, as she did in this snippet from a delicately-worded message sent in 1856: "It is with very sincere sorrow that I am obliged to confirm the fears of the father of the Late Howell Evans about his poor son … I have never in my life had so painful & unsatisfactory a letter to write."
+Nightingale wrote to soldiers' families to tell them of their loved ones' deaths.
+In a letter sent in 1856, she wrote, "It is with very sincere sorrow that I am obliged to confirm the fears of the father of the Late Howell Evans about his poor son … I have never in my life had so painful & unsatisfactory a letter to write."

 The first true pie chart was drawn in 1801, 19 years before Nightingale was born, but she became an early adopter and promoter of the statistical tool.
 Her 1858 report, "Notes on Matters Affecting the Health, Efficiency and Hospital Administration of the British Army," includes the graph pictured above.
 Every slice represents a given month’s casualties, with the colors red, blue, and black designating death via "wounds," "preventable disease," and "other causes," respectively.

-Before things wrapped up in Crimea, Her Majesty rewarded Nightingale’s service by sending her a special brooch as a thank you.
-"It will be a very great satisfaction to me," the Queen declared, "when you return at last to these shores, to make the acquaintance of one who has set so bright an example to our sex."
+Before the Crimea War ended, Queen Victoria rewarded Nightingale’s service by sending her a special brooch as a thank-you token.
+"It will be a very great satisfaction to me," the queen wrote, "when you return at last to these shores, to make the acquaintance of one who has set so bright an example to our sex."
 She got her wish when the pair met face-to-face for the first time in 1856; they remained in contact for decades thereafter.

 The Lady with the Lamp used her influence to bring about significant changes at home.
 Between 1871 and 1875, long after the war was over, she successfully pushed for legislation that would force extant buildings into connecting with main drainage and reduce sewage in the streets.
 By 1935, Britain’s national life expectancy had increased by 20 years.